 Health conditions like type 2 diabetes, high cholesterol, and high blood pressure are all risk factors for NAFLD.
 So, taking steps to manage these conditions, for example, by lowering your blood sugar levels, is important.

-For further guidance, check out our guide to type 2 diabetes and our articles; 5 tips to lower cholesterol and 10 natural ways to lower blood pressure.
+For further guidance, check out our guide to type 2 diabetes and our articles; 5 tips to help lower cholesterol and 10 natural ways to lower blood pressure.

 5. Drink more water